k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 embody the spirit of unity and recognition that was its original intent, bridging historical traditions with contemporary pursuits in cultural diplomacy and education.

+{% include figure.html image="star-oceania-emblem.webp" width="12"
+cap="Insignia of the Order of the Star of Oceania" alt="Insignia of the Order of the Star of Oceania" %}

 The diploma is in Hawaiian and translates to: